Memphis Depay: Senior

 In November 2022, he was named in the Dutch squad for the 2022 FIFA World Cup in Qatar.
 On 3 December, he scored a goal in a 3–1 win over the United States in the round of 16, to become the second all-time top scorer for his country with 43 goals, behind Robin van Persie's 50.

 On 29 May 2024, Memphis was named in the Netherlands' squad for UEFA Euro 2024.
 On 23 March 2025, he played his 100th international match for the Netherlands, scoring a goal in a 3–3 away draw against Spain during the Nations League quarter-finals, which ultimately ended in a defeat on penalties.

 On 10 June 2025, in a 2026 FIFA World Cup qualification game against Malta, he scored his 49th and 50th international goals, to become joint top goalscorer of Netherlands with Robin van Persie.
 He made the record his own when he opened the scoring against Lithuania on 7 September, taking him to 51 goals for Oranje.
 He then scored the winning goal as the Netherlands won 3–2.
 "I'm super proud and very glad I got past Robin.
 I thanked everyone in the dressing room," he told Nederlandse Omroep Stichting.
 "I also want to thank old teammates like Klaas-Jan Huntelaar and Arjen Robben, for example.
 They inspired me.
 The same goes for Patrick Kluivert.
 It was because of him that I wanted to reach the Dutch national team."

+On 27 May 2026, Memphis was named in the Netherlands' squad for the 2026 FIFA World Cup.
+He provided an assist in a 5–1 victory over Sweden in the World Cup second group-stage match.